yonixw/jenkins-ci-cli/README.md

 * How to share files between steps?
 * What context do you run under?
 OSes (ubuntu, windows, etc)?
 Dockers?

-There are also a lot of "native" features that you can put in your bash scripts.
+There are also a lot of "native" features that you cant put in your bash scripts.
 And are tied to specifiec implementation.
 For example:
 * How to specify you want 2 stages to run in parallel?
 * How to manually wait for user without spending build times?
 * How to publish HTML reports?
 (Such as test coverage)